Developers guide to reports for Microsoft Dynamics CRM

 - These reports use SQL queries to securely retrieve data for reports from filtered views defined by the system.
 These are the same reports that have been available for previous versions of Microsoft Dynamics CRM.
 The default reports that are shipped with Microsoft Dynamics CRM are SQL-based reports.
 For security reasons, you cannot deploy custom SQL-based reports to Microsoft Dynamics CRM Online.

 - These reports are introduced in Microsoft Dynamics CRM and use FetchXML queries to retrieve data for reports.
 You can deploy custom fetch-based reports to Microsoft Dynamics CRM Online and to Microsoft Dynamics CRM (on-premises).
 All reports that are created using the Report Wizard in the Microsoft Dynamics CRM are Fetch-based reports.
 Reports in Microsoft Dynamics CRM Online run in sandbox mode, and this is done by enabling RDL sandboxing in Microsoft SQL Server Reporting Services.
 As a result, certain features might not be available in Microsoft Dynamics CRM Online.
 For example, custom code in your report definition will not work.
-More information: Enabling and Disabling RDL Sandboxing
+More information: Enable and Disable RDL Sandboxing

 In This Section